CreitinGameplays/ai-discord-bot-and-moderator/README.md

 # Limitations
 - Bot doesn't work in DMs
 - Chat History is limited due character limit
-- Keep in mind that this uses a free API, so it may be unavailable at times (the funny HTTP 500 Server Error).
+- Keep in mind that it uses a free API, so it may be unavailable at times (the funny HTTP 500 Server Error).

 # Why would I use this huh